YanLiang1102/cryptography-code/README.md

 dir should be the directory u want to store your result, preferly for each sol.execute(), you need to give it a different dir, say (10^7---2*10^7) and (2*10^7---3*10^7) should have different dir to store the result.

+///////
+in order to batch run do this: put the batchsage.py and sagebash.sh in the same dir and make sure you use linux can launch sage from command line by using sage and then change the parameter in the sagebash.sh and chmod +x sagebash.sh and run it with ./sagebash